'A prosperous New Year'? EU heads for austerity in 2024

 According to the European ratings agency Scope Ratings, Germany's under-investment compared to other major economies since the country's ruinous debt-brake was introduced in 2009 amounts to €300bn.
 Germany's failure to invest in infrastructure, renewables, and digitalisation has contributed to the country having one of the lowest growth rates in Europe, adding to a general sense of economic decline.

 This has helped far-right Alternative für Deutschland (AfD), which has now overtaken all governing parties in the polls, riding high on an anti-immigrant, anti-green agenda.
-However, the AfD is itself supportive of low-deficit policies of the past, showing how austerity can lead to the electoral success of parties promising more austerity.
-Not just in Germany.
+However, the AfD is itself supportive of the low-deficit policies of the past, showing how austerity can lead to the electoral success of parties promising more austerity.

 A sustained contraction of spending in Europe's largest economy pulls down the bloc as a whole, threatening the ambitious investment plans that have characterised the EU since 2019.
 This chips away at Europe's competitive edge as China and the US, both unhampered by self-imposed spending limits, continue to pour investments into advancing their strategic industries.